-Carbon monoxide (CO) is an ozone precursor and a major sink of the hydroxyl radical (OH) in the troposphere [Logan et al., 1981; Spivakovsky et al., 2000].
-Consequently, CO indirectly impacts climate by increasing tropospheric ozone where sufficient NO_x is present and increasing the lifetimes of methane and other short-lived greenhouse gases (GHGs), as well as eventually oxidizing to CO2 (e.g. Prather, 1996; IPCC, 1990).
+Carbon monoxide (CO) is an ozone precursor and the primary sink of the hydroxyl radi-15 cal (OH) in the troposphere.
+Consequently, CO indirectly impacts climate by increasing tropospheric ozone and increasing the lifetimes of methane and other short lived greenhouse gases (GHGs), as well as eventually oxidizing to CO2 (e.g. Prather, 1996; IPCC, 1990).
 The effect of CO on OH also leads to impacts on oxidation of SO2 to sulfate, providing another climate forcing (Shindell et al., 2009).
-Previous studies calculated global warming potentials due to these effects using box models (Daniel and Solomon, 1998), 2-dimensional models (Fuglestvedt et al., 1996; Johnson and Derwent, 1996), or 3-dimensional models (Derwent et al., 2001; Fry et al., 2013; Berntsen et al., 2005; Shindell et al., 2009; Fry et al., 2012).
+Previous studies calculated

+- 20 global warming potentials due to these effects using box models (Daniel and Solomon, 1998), 2-dimensional models (Fuglestvedt et al., 1996; Johnson and Derwent, 1996), or 3-dimensional models (Derwent et al., 2001; Fry et al., 2013, 2012; Berntsen et al., 2005; Shindell et al., 2009).
 Since neither CO nor ozone is well mixed in the atmosphere, the location of the CO perturbation affects its climate impact.
-CO emissions in the tropics have a greater impact on ozone radiative forcing than emissions at high latitudes (Bowman and Henze, 2012) due the intense photochemistry in the tropics as well as the presence of deep convection, which can loft ozone precursors to the upper troposphere where the ozone radiative forcing is greatest (Fry et al., 2013; Naik et al., 2005).
+CO emissions - 25 in the tropics have a greater impact on ozone radiative forcing than emissions at high latitudes (Bowman and Henze, 2012) due the intense photochemistry in the tropics as well as the presence of deep convection, which can loft ozone precursors to the upper troposphere where the ozone radiative forcing is greatest (Fry et al., 2013; Naik et al., 2005).